hubbl-ai/glasseye/glasseye/demo/markdownExample.md

 Then there is a `<marginnote>` tag which is the nearly the same as the side note, only there's no number linking it to a particular part in the main text.
 You'll see to the right an example of a margin note containing a d3 donut chart.

 <marginnote>
 An example of margin note containing a donut plot.
-Because a tooltip is available we can create a less cluttered chart with labels for the smaller segments demoted to the tooltip.`<donut>"data/share.csv"</donut>`Including d3 charts in a glasseye document is very easy.
+Because a tooltip is available we can create a less cluttered chart with labels for the smaller segments demoted to the tooltip.Including d3 charts in a glasseye document is very easy.
 You just need to surround the name of the file containing the data with tags specfying the type of chart.
-For example this chart was generated using `<donut>"data/share.csv"</donut>`
+For example this chart was generated using
 </marginnote>

 ### Latex